Internal control and internal audit

 Overview of internal audit

-The objective of the internal audit is to improve the effectiveness of supervising obligation of the Board of Directors.
+The objective of the internal audit is to improve the effectiveness of supervising obligation of the Board.
 Internal audit aims at ensuring that the Group’s operations are efficient, information is adequate and reliable and that set policies and procedures are properly followed by the organization.

 Global internal audit function evaluates independently and systematically Group’s management and governance systems as well as the effectiveness, efficiency and appropriateness of the Group’s business processes and risk management.
 The internal audit function provides development recommendations for the aforementioned systems and processes in the internal audit reports.
 The main purpose of these activities is to assure achievement of strategic and financial objectives of the Group.

-The Audit Committee of the Board approves the annual internal audit plan.
+The Audit Committee approves the annual internal audit plan.
 Audit engagements are included in the plan in accordance with the Group’s strategic objectives, assessed risks, focus areas defined by the Board and the executive management of the Group on a rotation basis.
 The internal audit function reports to the Audit Committee.
-Additionally, the CEO, the CFO, the Group General Counsel, the Head of Compliance and management of the business segment and business unit where the audit has been conducted are informed of the results of the audit.
+Additionally, the President and CEO, the CFO, the Group General Counsel, the Head of Compliance, other representatives of relevant Global functions as well as the management of the business segment and business unit where the audit has been conducted are informed of the results of the audit.
 Achievement of actions related to internal audit recommendations are followed by segment management and internal auditor.
-Results of these internal audit follow-ups are reported to the Audit Committee of the Board.
+Results of these internal audit follow-ups are reported to the Audit Committee.